Why the Impact Screen Matters

 Many golfers focus first on screen size, but size is only one part of the decision.
 A screen that is too large for the room can create mounting problems.
 A screen that is too small can make the simulator feel cramped.
 A screen that is too tight, too close, or poorly protected can create bounceback and safety issues.

-The Main Impact Screen Planning Factors
+The Main Impact Screen and Enclosure Planning Factors

 Screen Size